Mishin870/tardis/README.md

 # T.A.R.D.I.S. - Time And Relative Dimension(s) In Space

-A Factorio 2.0 mod that adds the iconic TARDIS - a teleporting building with a pocket dimension inside!
+A heavily reworked fork of [Factorissimo 3](https://mods.factorio.com/mod/factorissimo-2-notnotmelon) that adds the iconic TARDIS - a teleporting building with a pocket dimension inside!

 ## Features